2019 Annual Security and Fire Safety Report

 - If you are a victim of a sexual offense (e.g. rape, acquaintance rape, domestic violence, dating violence, sexual assault, stalking), your first priority should be to get to a place of safety and to seek medical attention.
 If you have been raped, do not interfere with the preservation of evidence (e.g., do not bathe or change clothing).
 Time is a critical factor for evidence collection and preservation.

-- Students who are victims of a sexual offense are strongly encouraged to report to DPS, the Office of the Dean of Students, or the University Title IX coordinator.
+- Students who are victims of a sexual offense are strongly encouraged to report to DPS, the Office of the Dean of Students, or the University Title IX Coordinator/Equal Opportunity Officer.
 Employees who are victims of a sexual offense are strongly encouraged to report to DPS or the Title IX Coordinator/Equal Opportunity Officer.
-DPS is available 24 hours a day, seven days a week, and will contact the D.C.
-Metropolitan Police Department (MPD) or other local law enforcement agencies as necessary.
+DPS is available 24 hours a day, seven days a week.

 Individuals who have been subjected to a sexual offense are always free to report it directly to local law enforcement, and may contact DPS, who will assist them in contacting the appropriate authorities if the victim so chooses.